-The information in the tables provided in Table 2 and Table 3 is representative of completion equipment that will be used and meets the requirements at 40 CFR 146.86(c).
-Tubing and packer selection and specifications may be modified prior to conversion during pre-operational testing.
+The information in Appendix 5: Injection and Monitoring Well Schematics is representative of completion equipment that will be used and meets the requirements at 40 CFR 146.86(c).
+Tubing and packer selection and specifications may be modified during pre-operational testing.

 Table 2 provides injection tubing specifications as the well will be configured at the time of injection and supports the requirements of 40 CFR 146.86(c).
-The tubing and packer that are currently installed will be removed prior to injection.
-A suitable corrosion-resistant alloy will be installed once the CO2 stream impurities and impurity concentrations have been determined.
-The grade identified in Table 2 is anticipated to be acceptable.
+A suitable corrosion-resistant alloy will be selected and installed once the CO2 stream impurities and impurity concentrations have been determined.
+The packer setting depth refers to the center of the element.

 Table 2.
-Tubing Specifications
+Tubing and packer details.